ffloras/1800_202510_BBY26/README.md

 # Paws & Homes

 ## Overview
-Our web application called Paws and Homes aimts to help pet owners who can no longer care for their pets connect with those who are looking to adopt, by providing a safe platform to effectively communicate.
+Our web application called Paws & Homes aimts to help pet owners who can no longer care for their pets connect with those who are looking to adopt, by providing a safe platform to effectively communicate.

 Developed for the COMP1800 course, applying User-Centered Design practices, agile project management processes with by-weekly meetings, and Firebase backend services.